PaxtonMarchiafava/InductorWinding/docs/README.md

 At Humber College, the capstone project in the Electromechanical Engineering Technology program is a two-semester team-based project where students design and build real-world automation systems.
 Our project involves designing and building an automated inductor winding cell using a FANUC robot, a Cognex vision system, and SICK safety scanners.
 The goal is to streamline the production of inductors by automating the precise placement and winding of copper with an air core.

- - FANUC Robot: Handles inductor loading/unloading and wire positioning.
+ - FANUC CR-4iA: Handles inductor loading/unloading and wire positioning.
  - Cognex Camera: Verifies wire orientation and alignment before winding, ensuring quality control.
  - SICK Safety Scanners: Provide perimeter safety monitoring and zone control, allowing safe human interaction during operation and maintenance.